 - Can I appeal the size of my award?

 - Does Brooks offer payment plans?

-Those interested in applying for financial aid should notify the admission office by checking the appropriate box on the application.
+Those interested in applying for financial aid should notify the admission office by checking the appropriate box on the inquiry form and on the application.
 The Parent Financial Statement (PFS) for financial aid applicants should be submitted as early as possible and no later than January 15.
 For both new and returning families, the Parents Financial Statement (PFS) must be completed online at http://sss.nais.org/parents or returned by mail to:

 PO Box 449

 Decisions on financial aid awards accompany acceptances and enrollment contracts.